-When leasing commercial property, it is important for tenants and landlords to understand the relationship they are entering and the rights and obligations they have.
+When leasing commercial property, it is important for tenants and landlords to understand the relationship they are entering, the QLD lessee disclosure statement and the retail lease obligations they have.

 In Queensland, retail leases are regulated by the Retail Shop Leases Act 1994 (Qld) (the ‘Act’).
 Broadly, and subject to some exclusions, the Act applies to premises located in a retail shopping centre and / or premises that are used wholly or predominantly for conducting a retail business.